vmstio/vmstio/docus/content/infrastructure/search.md

 This opt-in process can be done in Preferences > [Privacy & Reach](https://vmst.io/settings/privacy) under "Include posts in search results."

 The decision to opt-in or out of this feature does not impact the ability of users to see your posts using a standard hashtag search, or other full text searching where they have previously interacted with your post, as outlined above.

+If you opt-in to full indexing and later decide you no longer want to participate, you're free to change this setting.

+Any changes to this setting take effect instantly for local members doing searches against your account, but may take time for the change to federate out to other instances.
+Like any other profile update, the changes are queued to immediately be sent to other servers but for any number of reasons may fail to be received by all instances.
+Mastodon does additional polling of remote user profiles to make sure the `indexable` flag and other profile data is up-to-date.

 ## Opt-Out Discovery